att/netarbiter/install-kubeadm/README.md

 # install the helm client
 ./install-helm.sh

+# Set up RBAC
+kubectl create -f rbac-config.yaml

 # Install tiller (the helm serverside component) in the currently-running Kubernetes
+#   For upgrade, run `helm init --upgrade`
-helm init                    # or helm init --upgrade
+helm init --service-account tiller

 # Start a local chart repository server that serves charts from a local directory
 #   By default, it will scan all of the charts in '$HELM_HOME/repository/local'